church entryway with an accessible ramp

 Course Overview

-Explore the fundamental teachings and practices of Buddhism and apply your learning to explore practices of interfaith dialogue in this introductory course.
+Explore the fundamental teachings and practices of Buddhism, and apply your learning to explore practices of interfaith dialogue in this introductory course.
 Learn about the life of the Buddha, the Four Noble Truths, the Eightfold Path, and key traditions such as Theravāda, Mahāyāna, and Vajrayāna.
 Through engaging discussions and readings, discover Buddhism’s historical development, ethical principles, and relevance in today’s world.
 Whether you are new to Buddhism or seeking a deeper understanding, this course offers a comprehensive foundation.

 **SMCE3005 is an elective course within the Diploma in Interfaith Dialogue.
 Learners who wish to complete this program can learn more on our website.
 Enrolment in this course is open to all learners.